Indian farmer harvesting paddy in a green field, representing sustainable agriculture and India’s agrarian strength.

 Microbes indirectly influence the climatic flexibility of plants and therefore offer plants fitness by harmonising their growth and defense responses.

-Additionally, plants can manipulate bacteria to help them grow in a stressful environment.
+Additionally, plants can manipulate bacteria to help them thrive in stressful environments.

 Quorum Sensing is another fantastic use of microbes to improve agricultural output.
-Bacteria in catastrophic conditions release and react to chemicals secreted by them.
+Bacteria in catastrophic conditions release and react to the chemicals they secrete.

 These chemicals guide them towards each other, and eventually, they form a protective structure known as biofilms.

-These biofilms are stronger than planktonic cells as the bacteria living under them are protected by polymeric substances secreted by them.
+These biofilms are stronger than planktonic cells, as the bacteria living within them are protected by polymeric substances secreted by the bacteria themselves.

 The successful establishment of working biofilms of beneficial bacteria is a boon to agriculture.

-Bacteria can sense the environment and spot nutrient deficiencies in the soil, which in turn stimulates them to secrete that specific nutrient.
+Bacteria can sense their environment and detect nutrient deficiencies in the soil, which in turn stimulates them to secrete the specific nutrient they need.

-Secondly, working biofilm secretes many chemicals in the soil, like acids, which retard the growth of pathogens and eliminate the risk of plant infections.
+Secondly, the working biofilm secretes numerous chemicals into the soil, including acids, which retard the growth of pathogens and reduce the risk of plant infections.

 High acidity also kicks off the production of Indole Acetic Acid, a substance that stimulates plant growth.

-While sustainable farming today is seen as pretty much a fad and it has its detractors, the results speak for themselves.
+While sustainable farming is often viewed as a fad today, it has its detractors; however, the results speak for themselves.

-People the world over are now deliberately and consciously seeking out organic produce.
-Restaurants like Blue Hill Farms are building their business models around the Farm to Table concept.
+People worldwide are now actively seeking out organic produce.
+Restaurants like Blue Hill Farm are building their business models around the Farm-to-Table concept.

-I strongly recommend watching the Chef’s Table episode featuring Chef Dan Barber on Netflix (Season 1, Episode 2) to understand how impactful empowering farmers can be.
+I strongly recommend watching the Chef’s Table episode featuring Chef Dan Barber on Netflix (Season 1, Episode 2) to understand the impact of empowering farmers.

-For us as consumers, making the switch is easy actually.
+For us as consumers, making the switch is actually quite easy.

-Weigh the perceived higher costs of organic produce today against the real costs of impaired health for you and your family over years and generations even and organic produce suddenly doesn’t seem so expensive.
+Weigh the perceived higher costs of organic produce today against the real costs of impaired health for you and your family over the years and generations, and organic produce suddenly doesn’t seem so expensive.

 For governments, this will be a little more complex.